wp-plugins/huzzaz-video-gallery/readme.txt

 == Description ==
 https://www.youtube.com/watch?v=kzfr6XRFyr0

-Join over 4,000 websites who use Huzzaz to connect their audience to the videos that matter.
+[Join](https://huzzaz.com/join) over 4,000 websites who use Huzzaz to connect their audience to the videos that matter.

 Our basic video gallery embed is AWESOME and free forever!
-Check out all our Pro video gallery designs [here](http://about.huzzaz.com/pro-video-galleries) Check out our Pro pricing [here](http://about.huzzaz.com/pricing)
+Check out our Pro video gallery designs [here](http://about.huzzaz.com/pro-video-galleries) and see our Pro pricing [here](http://about.huzzaz.com/pricing)

 Top reasons to use Huzzaz Video Gallery: